ros-drivers/video_stream_opencv-release/README.md

  * `flip_vertical`: flip vertically the image (upside down).
  * `loop_videofile`: if the provider is a video file, enable loop playback.
  * `width` and `height`: force a width and height to the capturing device (if it allows), 0 means no forcing.
+ * `start_frame`: if the provider is a video file, set the start frame of video.
+ * `stop_frame`: if the provider is a video file, set the stop frame of video. `-1` means the end of the video.
+Also setting `stop_frame = start_frame + 1`  can publish a single frame with a certain rate.

 # Extras